lijunray/Computer-Vision-Fall-2016/README.md

 Build a classifier based on <a href="http://www.ibm.com/watson/developercloud/visual-recognition.html">IBM Watson Visual Recognition Service</a>, and test it by classifying both positive and negative images.
 Given a threshold, divide the scores fetched from server to true or false.
 By all these data, calculate <a href="https://en.wikipedia.org/wiki/Receiver_operating_characteristic">ROC</a>.

-This program is to randomly select 80% positive and negative pictures for training for a classifier, and the rest 20% positive and negative pictures for testing the classifier.
-Then automatically calculate all scores to get ROC points.
+This program is to randomly select some amount of positive and negative pictures for training for a classifier, and some amount of positive and negative pictures for testing the classifier.
+Then automatically calculate all scores to get ROC points, Confidence Intervals, and draw ROC plot.

 ### How to use it